 What are the opportunities and challenges of using the latest VR technology in school communities, including equity concerns?

-How do students and teachers experience immersive VR in their classrooms?
+How do students and teachers experience VR in their classrooms?

 Importantly, given the developmental stages of learners, how can we use this type of technology safely and ethically in schools?

-The purpose of the VR School project is to create a robust, evidence-based dialogue on these questions based on the data we collect during our collaborative research with teachers in real schools.
-The project involves openly sharing insights and the resources so that the use of immersive VR in classrooms across subject areas.
-The focus is on pedagogically appropriate and imaginative use of the technology for deeper learning.
-We welcome dialogue from students, teachers, policy-makers, researchers and developers on using immersive technology in schools and other educational settings.
+The purpose of the VR School Study is to create a robust, evidence-informed dialogue on these questions based on the data collected during our collaborative research with teachers in real schools.
+The project involves openly sharing insights and the resources so that the use of VR in classrooms across subject areas.
+The focus is on developmentally and pedagogically appropriate and imaginative uses of the technology for deeper learning.
+We welcome dialogue from students, teachers, policy-makers, researchers and developers on using VR in schools and other educational settings.

 Erica Southgate (PhD), VR Enthusiast and Associate Professor of Emerging Technologies for Education, University of Newcastle, Australia.